com-lihaoyi/mill/example/readme.md

    using the `mill-build/` folder.

 Within each sub-folder, examples are numbered in the order they are intended to be read.
-Each example illustrates one key concept or technique, and by going through all of them you should be able to learn everything that you need to be productive with the Mill build tool.
+Each example illustrates one key concept or technique, with the code followed by a comment explaining it, and an `Example Usage` block showing how the example can be used.
+By going through all of the examples, you should be able to learn everything that you need to be productive with the Mill build tool.